VityaSchel/lufin/README.md

 8. Run `bun install`
 9. Run `cp .env.example .env && chmod 600 .env` and open .env file in your preferred code editor
 10. Edit .env
-    - `MONGODB_CONNECTION_STRING` must have the mongodb connection string
+    - **If you want MongoDB:** `MONGODB_CONNECTION_STRING` must have the mongodb connection string
+    - **If you want PostgreSQL:** `POSTGRESQL_CONNECTION_STRING` must have the postgres connection string
+    - Do not put both because the backend expects exactly one of these to be present
+    - Make sure to include `dbname` at the end of any of these connection strings, e.g. `mongodb://localhost:27017/lufin`, not just `mongodb://localhost:27017/`.
+The database name doesn't really matter and can be anything.
     - `CORS_ORIGIN` is an optional setting, which, if set, restricts your API to your Lufin frontend only
       - If you keep it disabled, other people will be able to host their own frontends and visitors of their websites will be able to upload to your storage.
 If you want to enable CORS, you must point the `CORS_ORIGIN` to **public url** of your frontend, exactly like it is visible in address bar in browser: protocol, domain, port (if not standart)
       - **CORS does not prevent abusers from uploading files to your server!** It only prevents people hosting lufin on their own server from using your API. **Even with CORS_ORIGIN enabled anyone can still upload files from anywhere**.
 If you still have questions about what is CORS, please consult the internet.
     - S3\_ prefixed settings are self-explanatory and mandatory
     - `S3_BUCKET` must be exactly what you have named the bucket in your S3 cloud provider, it doesn’t have to be `lufin`, but it’s concise and good name for a bucket for this project
     - You can specify S3 region using `S3_REGION`
+11. **ONLY if you chose PostgreSQL:** run `bun db:migrate`, this will set up everything inside the postgres database for you.
+If you see any errors, chances are, you had make a mistake in the connection string or your database is not fully empty (which it should be and it should be separated from any other services for security purposes).
-11. Run `cp data-retention.config.example.json data-retention.config.json` and open data-retention.config.json file in your preferred code editor
+12. Run `cp data-retention.config.example.json data-retention.config.json` and open data-retention.config.json file in your preferred code editor
-12. This file defines data retention settings for your lufin instance
+13. This file defines data retention settings for your lufin instance
     - `seconds` is maximum time the file up to `limit` megabytes (1000 \* 1000 bytes) can be stored on the server
     - In the example you’ve just copied, files up to 10 megabytes can be stored at most for 365 days, files up to 50 megabytes can be stored at most for 150 days, files up to 100 megabytes can be stored at most 50 days and files over 100 megabytes cannot be stored
     - Technically this limitation is not for files but for pages: users will have to comply with this limit applying to sum of files they’re uploading in one page. **These limits are only preventing users from uploading big files in one request, but anyone can create several pages and upload several big files**.
 You can change these settings as you like, you can use decimal numbers for limit field and integer numbers for seconds field
     - Although technically you’re not limited, I suggest you keeping max file size at 100 mb: currently chunking is not supported, so each file is uploaded in one piece, in one request, if it fails — it has to be reuploaded from the start.
 If you use Cloudflare, keep in mind that they have 100 MB file upload limit per request for free tier and up to 500 MB for enterprise tier
     - **You must configure your reverse proxy to accept large files**, otherwise it’ll respond with 413 HTTP status.
 Nginx has a default limit of 1 MB/request which is configurable via `client_max_body_size` setting.
-13. Run `bun start` in the backend directory
+14. Run `bun start` in the backend directory
     - You might want to setup a daemon of your choice, such as linux systemctl daemon, [pm2](https://pm2.io/) or something else.
 What’s important is that **backend must be running under the same user who created .env** because it contains secret S3 keys and should not be readable by other users
     - You should not run backend as root user or even as sudoer user.
 Ideally you should create a separate linux user for lufin and grant it access only to the lufin instance so that in case of security vulnerabilities it could not exploit your server
     - You can use `PORT` environment variable to control the http port which will be used to run backend
     - **You must allow websockets connections in your reverse proxy**.
 If you use nginx, remember to add Upgrade and Connection headers.
-14. Now that you have frontend `dist` directory served statically on your domain and backend running over a reverse proxy, open your website and try uploading a file
+15. Now that you have frontend `dist` directory served statically on your domain and backend running over a reverse proxy, open your website and try uploading a file
     - If you get a connection error, inspect network tab with browser devtools, most common errors are:
       - Connection refused: you misconfigured VITE_API_URL in frontend .env file, it must point to public url, not localhost
       - Something about CORS: you misconfigured CORS_ORIGIN in backend .env file.
 You should be able to get rid of this error by simply commenting out this variable as it will set "\*" as the CORS header value
       - 413 Request Entity Too Large: your proxy limits size of the request, so look for something between your browser and lufin instance
       - Something about websockets connection: your proxy blocks websocket connections, check cloudflare, reverse proxy settings
       - Websockets timeout: I doubt anyone will get this, but in case you do, it probably means your server is very slowly uploading file to the S3 cloud, so you need to configure your reverse proxy not to drop websocket connection for idle
-15. We’re not done yet!
+16. We’re not done yet!
 There is one more thing... someone needs to cleanup expired pages and remove old files — that’s what backend/src/jobs/cleanup-expired-pages.ts script does.
 You can run it anytime with `bun ./backend/src/jobs/cleanup-expired-pages.ts` (path must be relative to your terminal working directory)
     - But ideally you want to add it to crontasks with something like `0 * * * * /home/youruser/.bun/bin/bun --env-file=/var/www/lufin/backend/.env /var/www/lufin/backend/src/jobs/cleanup-expired-pages.ts` — this is just an example, you can change frequency from every hour to anything you like (hint: use [crontab.guru](https://crontab.guru/#0_*_*_*_*)), you need to adjust path to the bun executable (use `which bun`) and path to the cleanup-expired-pages script

 _(Optional)_ you might want to compile backend into a binary file so that it runs faster and has smaller memory footprint.
 You should be able to do that by running the command below in backend subdirectory